xpillons/azure-hpc/Compute-Grid-Infra/README.md

 You have to provide these parameters to the template :
 * _vmPrefix_ : a 8 characters prefix to be used to name your objects.
 The master VM will be named as **\[prefix\]master**
 * _sharedStorage_ : to specify the shared storage to use.
-Allowed values are : none, beegfs.
+Allowed values are : none, beegfs, nfsonmaster.
 * _scheduler_ : the job scheduler to be setup.
 Allowed values are : none, pbspro
 * _masterImage_ : the OS to be used.
 Should be CentOS_7.2
+* _dataDiskSize_ :  the size of the data disk to attached.
+Allowed values are : none, P10 (128GB), P20 (512GB), P30 (1023GB)
 * _VMSku_ : This is to specify the instance size of the master VM.
 For example Standard_DS3_v2
 * _adminUsername_ : This is the name of the administrator account to create on the VM
 * _adminPassword_ : Password to associate to the administrator account.
 It is highly encourage to use SSH authentication and passwordless instead.